-LanzaTech does not have any outstanding debt, other than the Brookfield SAFE and the FPA Put Option Liability and Fixed Maturity Consideration, which are all classified as liabilities for accounting purposes, on its condensed consolidated balance sheets as of June 30, 2024.
+LanzaTech's outstanding debt comprises the Convertible Note, the Brookfield SAFE, the FPA Put Option Liability and the Fixed Maturity Consideration, which are all classified as liabilities for accounting purposes, on its condensed consolidated balance sheets as of September 30, 2024.

 On May 1, 2023, LanzaTech purchased \$5.5 million of Subordinated Secured Notes in a funding round for LanzaJet's subsidiary Freedom Pines Fuels LLC.
-The Subordinated Secured Notes are secured by a security interest over the intellectual property owned or in-licensed by LanzaJet.
-LanzaJet provides a guarantee that the proceeds are being used for any costs and expenses required to complete the initial facility and achieve commercial operation.
+The Subordinated Secured Notes are secured by a security interest over the intellectual property owned or in-licensed by LanzaJet LanzaJet provides a guarantee that the proceeds are being used for any costs and expenses required to complete the initial facility and achieve commercial operation.

 On February 3, 2023, LanzaTech, AMCI and ACM executed a Forward Purchase Agreement (the "FPA").
 On the same date, ACM partially assigned its rights under the FPA to Vellar.
 ACM and Vellar are together referred to as the "Purchasers".
-Pursuant to the FPA, the Purchasers obtained 5,916,514 shares of common stock on the open market for approximately \$10.16 per share ("Redemption Price"), and the purchase price of \$60.1 million was funded by the use of Trust Account proceeds as a partial prepayment ("Prepayment Amount") for the FPA redemption at the end of three years ("Maturity Date").
-The Purchasers have the right at the end of three years to return the shares and keep the Prepayment Amount plus the fees described below, or may, at the Purchasers' sole discretion, partially or fully terminate this transaction over the course of the three-year term by returning cash in an amount equal to the number of shares terminated ("Terminated Shares") multiplied by the Redemption Price, which may be reduced in the case of certain dilutive events ("Reset Price").
-At the end of the three-year term, LanzaTech is obligated to pay the Purchasers an amount equal to the product of (1) 7,500,000 less the number of Terminated Shares multiplied by (2) \$2.00 (the "Maturity Consideration"), which under the FPA is payable at the Company's option in cash or shares of common stock valued at the average daily VWAP Price (as defined in the FPA) over the 30 scheduled trading days ending on the Maturity Date.
-In addition to the Prepayment Amount and the Maturity Consideration, on the Maturity Date, LanzaTech will pay to the Purchasers an amount equal to the product of (x) 500,000 and (y) the Redemption Price, totaling \$5.1 million (the "Share Consideration"), which under the FPA is payable in cash.
+Pursuant to the FPA, the Purchasers obtained 5,916,514 shares of common stock on the open market for approximately \$10.16 per share ("Redemption Price"), and the purchase price of \$60.1 million was funded by the use of AMCI trust account proceeds as a partial prepayment ("Prepayment Amount") for the FPA redemption 3 years from the date of the Business Combination (the "FPA Maturity Date").
+The FPA Maturity Date may be accelerated, at the Purchasers' discretion, if the Company's volume-weighted average share price is below \$3.00 per share for any 50 trading days during a 60 day consecutive trading-day period (the "VWAP Condition") or if the Company is delisted.
+The Purchasers have the option to early terminate the arrangement in whole or in part by providing optional early termination notice to the Company (the "Optional Early Termination").
+For those shares early terminated (the "Terminated Shares"), the Purchasers will owe the Company an amount equal to the Terminated Shares times the Redemption Price, which may be reduced in the case of certain dilutive events ("Reset Price").

+At the FPA Maturity Date, the Company is obligated to pay the Purchasers an amount equal to the product of (1) 7,500,000 less the number of Terminated Shares multiplied by (2) \$2.00 (the "Maturity Consideration"), which under the FPA is payable at the Company's option in cash or shares of common stock valued at the average daily VWAP Price (as defined in the FPA) over the 30 scheduled trading days ending on the FPA Maturity Date.
+In addition to the Maturity Consideration, on the FPA Maturity Date, the Company is obligated to pay the Purchasers an amount equal to the product of (x) 500,000 and (y) the Redemption Price, totaling \$5.1 million (the "Share Consideration"), which under the FPA is payable in cash.
 However, at the time, the Company may not have sufficient funds or be able to obtain financing from third parties to pay such amounts.
 The Company also may not have sufficient shares authorized to pay the Maturity Consideration in shares.
-Breach by the Company of any of these obligations could constitute an event of default under the FPA, which could subject the Company to financial exposure thereunder (including arising from potential indemnification claims by the Seller).
+Breach by the Company of any of these obligations could constitute an event of default under the FPA, which could subject the Company to financial exposure thereunder (including arising from potential indemnification claims by a Purchaser).
 In addition, future debt or other contractual agreements may contain cross-default or cross-acceleration provisions that could be triggered if we default on our obligations to the Purchasers.
 Any or all of these consequences could have material adverse impact on us.